altaga/Mercurium-Instant-Messenger/README.md

 Data is the most valuable resource an individual has and through blockchain technology this privacy issue can be quenched.
 We think that the way to launch a competitor is through the DeFi ecosystem as it is growing at an incredible rate and Serum is one of the premium platforms for that.

+Having said that we decided to build it with the following characteristics:

+- Fully on-chain encrypted chat app,
+- Directly integrated to Serum GUI.
+- With a great UI.
+- Allows token transfer between chatters!

 # Our Solution:

 Se realizo un chat totalmente on-chain en Solana, realizando interacciones a travez de nuestra [Phantom Wallet](https://phantom.app/) e integrado a Serum DEX.